Recursive Decoding of Reed-Muller Codes Starting With the Higher-Rate Constituent Code: Simulation Results

 \section{Simulation Results}

 In this section, we present simulation results for a BI-AWGN channel and compare the block error rate (BLER) performance with that of automorphism-based recursive decoding with $p$ permutations (referred to as AutRec-$p$).
-In \cite{marvinRM}, it has been demonstrated that the automorphism-based successive cancellation (SC) decoder outperforms the recursive list decoder with permutations \cite{Dumer} both in terms of error-rate performance and complexity.
+In \cite{RMAutDec}, it has been demonstrated that the automorphism-based successive cancellation (SC) decoder outperforms the recursive list decoder with permutations \cite{Dumer} both in terms of error-rate performance and complexity.
 To further improve the error-rate performance of automorphism-based decoding for the given number of permutations, we consider the recursive decoder \cite{recDec} instead of the SC decoder.
 In contrast to SC decoding in which the recursion is continued until codes of length 1, the recursive algorithm continues a decomposition procedure until an RM code allowing for low-complexity ML decoding, leading to an improvement in error-rate performance \cite{recDec}.
 Specifically, we consider a version of recursive decoding that continues a decomposition until a first-order RM code or a parity-check code, i.e., $\mathcal{R}\left( h-1, h\right)$ for some $h$.
 Furthermore, we use a "min-sum" approximation to decrease the running time of recursive decoding \cite{Bossert}.
+The decoding algorithms considered in this section are briefly introduced in Table \ref{decodersBriefDescription}.

 In Fig. \ref{SDComp}, we present the performance of $\mathcal{R}\left(7, 10 \right)$ under different versions of blockwise successive decoders.
 We denote the blockwise successive decoder by BWS, the permutation-based blockwise successive decoder with $l$ unreliable bits and $p$ permutations as PBWS-$l$-$p$, and the generalized blockwise successive decoder with $p$ different decompositions as GBWS-$p$.
 Note that, unless specified otherwise, the number of unreliable bits used in Chase decoding is upper bounded by 7.
 It allows decreasing the running time of the proposed decoders at the cost of a negligible performance loss.